Emulating computer models with step-discontinuous outputs using Gaussian processes: Gibbs kernel

 \section{Gibbs kernel}

 Mark Gibbs \cite{gibbs1997} in his PhD thesis derived the following covariance function:

-where $l_i(.)$ is the length-scale in the $i$-th input dimension.
-The length-scales could be any arbitrary positive functions of $\bx$.
+where $l_i(\cdot)$ is a length-scale function in the $i$-th input dimension.
+These length-scales can be any arbitrary positive functions of $\bx$.
 This allows the kernel to model sudden variations in the observations: a process with Gibbs kernel is smooth at regions of the input space where the length-scales are relatively high and it changes rapidly where the length-scales reduce.
-Note that the correlation is one when $\bx = \bx^\prime$, i.e. $k(\bx, \bx) = 1$.
-In this work, we use identical length-scale functions for all dimensions:
+Note that the correlation is one when $\bx = \bx^\prime$, i.e. $k_{Gib}(\bx, \bx) = 1$.
+In this work, we use the same length-scale functions for all dimensions:

 Figure \ref{gibbs_kernel} shows the shapes of the Gibbs kernel for three different length-scale functions and corresponding sample paths.
 As can be seen, it is possible to model both nonstationary and discontinuous functional forms with the Gibbs kernel if a suitable length-scale function is chosen.
 For example, the nonstationary function depicted in Figure \ref{nonstation_gibbs} varies more quickly in the region $x \in [0 , 0.3 ]$ than in the region $[0.3 , 1]$.
 Thus, a suitable length-scale function should have ``small" values when $x \in [0 , 0.3 ]$ and larger values when $x \in [0.3 , 1]$.
 The length-scale used for the Gibbs kernel (right picture) is of the form $l(x) = c_1x^2 + c_2$ whose unknown parameters $c_1$ and $c_2$ are estimated by ML.
 This choice of the length-scale allows the GP to predict $f$ with a higher accuracy in comparison to the GP with the Mat\'ern 3/2 kernel (left picture).
 The estimated parameters of the length-scale are $\hat{c}_1 \approx 45.63$ and $\hat{c}_2 \approx 0.11$ which are in line with the nonstationarity of $f$.